Pupillage: Structure of pupillage

 Pupillages are split into two different phases.
 The "first six" involves observing the pupil's supervisor at court and in conference, and assisting with related paperwork.
 In many chambers, this is the more relaxed part of the pupillage, as the pupil has little responsibility.

 In the second six months of pupillage, each pupil is responsible for a personal case load.
-This will range from a first appearance in the county court or magistrates' court, hearings in the High Court, or Crown Court to full trials.
+This will range from a first appearance in the County Court or a magistrates' court, hearings in the High Court, or Crown Court to full trials.
 Some second-six pupils may gain experience of jury trials, but this is rare.
 Generally, most second-six pupils handle minor proceedings such as case management conferences, plea and directions hearings, infant settlements or small claims cases, such as possession hearings, debt recovery proceedings or road traffic claims.

 The amount of time that a pupil spends in court in the second six depends on the chambers.
 Second-six pupils in criminal sets are typically in court several times a week, while pupils in civil sets may only be in court two or three times in a week.
 Second-six pupils in commercial sets can go their entire pupillage without ever appearing in court.

 In most leading criminal and civil sets, pupils receive a frequent supply of work.
 However, as clerks do not prioritise pupils, it may take some time before they are paid for their work.
 In some cases, pupils will never be paid for the work carried out in court.
 This has led to a situation where pupils struggle to make ends meet, especially in criminal sets.